Come Back to the 5 & Dime, Jimmy Dean, Jimmy Dean (film): Critical response

 Pauline Kael wrote in 5001 Nights at the Movies: "When Robert Altman gives a project everything he's got, his skills are such that he can make poetry out of fake poetry and magic out of fake magic.
 Moving in apparent freedom, the principal actresses ... go at their roles so creatively that they find some kind of acting truth in what they're doing.
 They bring conviction to their looneytunes characters."
 Film critic Leonard Maltin gave Jimmy Dean two and a half stars out of four in his Movie Guide, writing, "Strong performances, and Altman's lively approach to filming [Graczyk's] Broadway play can't completely hide the fact that this is second-rate material."
 Halliwell's Film Guide stated "[Jimmy Dean] descends from cynicism through gloom to hysteria and is never very revealing."

 At the Chicago premiere of Jimmy Dean, Altman spoke of its festival acclaim to his audience: "I never have had a film of mine received as well as this film—I don't understand it, but I like it!"
 In a January 1983 interview with the Boston Globe, he stated that "The critical reaction doesn't surprise me.
 Nothing surprises me any more.
 I take that back.
 One thing surprised me when I showed Jimmy Dean at film festivals—no one walked out."

 Jimmy Dean won the Best Film Award at the Chicago International Film Festival, as well as a Best Screenplay Award at the Belgium International Film Festival.
 Cher, who played Sissy in the film, received a Golden Globe nomination for Best Supporting Actress in a Motion Picture.

-Come Back to the 5 & Dime, Jimmy Dean, Jimmy Dean currently holds an 80% rating on Rotten Tomatoes based on five reviews.
+Come Back to the 5 & Dime, Jimmy Dean, Jimmy Dean currently holds an 86% rating on Rotten Tomatoes based on seven reviews.